 Our patients encompass a wide variety of species, including birds (parrots, passerines, chickens, waterfowl, other poultry, toucans/toucanet/aracari, and birds of prey), reptiles (lizards, geckos, turtles, tortoises, and snakes), amphibians (frogs, toads, axolotls, and salamanders), and various small mammals (rabbits, ferrets, chinchillas, guinea pigs, hedgehogs, prairie dogs, pigs, hamsters, gerbils, rats, mice, degus, and sugar gliders).
 Additionally, we see zoological companion animals including Callitrichid primates, small carnivores (Fennec foxes, servals, caracals, ocelots), procyonids (coatimundis, ring-tailed cats, kinkajous), marsupials (wallabies, opossum), fish (freshwater only), and invertebrates (tarantulas, non-venomous scorpions, and other invertebrates case-by-case).
 Please note that we do not see poisonous snakes, pigs over 20 lbs., skunks, or primates other than Callitrichids (marmosets and tamarins).

 In addition to providing basic primary care, such as wellness exams, grooming, spaying and neutering, and nutritional and behavioral counseling, our practice also offers many advanced and emergency services.
 Advanced techniques such as specialty surgery, endoscopy, dentistry, ultrasonography, CT, MRI, chemotherapy, hyperbaric oxygen therapy (HBOT), and radiation therapy are just a few of the diagnostics and treatments available to your exotic pet.
-Additionally, our exotics doctors are available to see your pet on an emergency basis for urgent care 24/7.
+Additionally, our exotics doctors are available to see your pet on an emergency basis for urgent care 7 days a week.
 The following are some of the many species-specific services available: